victorsalamanca1982/ArchitecturalDebtImplications/README.md

 ## Project Structure

-This project contains two folders named `arcan-output` and `designite-output` respectively. `arcan-output` contains the results of the projects analyzed with ArcanCLI tool while `designite-output` contains the results of the projects analyzed with Designite.
+This project contains two folders named `arcan-output` and `designite-output`.

-Al Arcan projects contain the following types of files:
+`arcan-output` contains the results of the projects analyzed with ArcanCLI.
+All Arcan projects contain the following types of files:

+--arcan-output
-- component-metrics.csv:
+|-- component-metrics.csv:
-- project-metrics.csv
+|-- project-metrics.csv
-- smell-affects.csv
+|-- smell-affects.csv
-- smell-characteristics.csv
+|-- smell-characteristics.csv

 ## Project Analyzed with Arcan